-The Company's revenue is comprised primarily of: (1) product revenue, resulting from the sale of functional neurosurgery, navigation, therapy, and biologics and drug delivery disposable products; (2) product revenue resulting from the sale of ClearPoint capital equipment and software; (3) revenue resulting from the service, installation, training, and shipping related to ClearPoint capital equipment and software; (4) consultation revenue and clinical case support revenue in connection with customer-sponsored pre-clinical and clinical trials; and (5) license revenue for the granting of licenses to develop and commercialize the Company's SmartFlow Cannula devices with our customers' proprietary biologics as a combination product.
-The Company recognizes revenue when (i) control of the Company's products is transferred to its customers or (ii) services are provided to customers, each in an amount that reflects the consideration the Company expects to receive from its customers in exchange for those products and services, in a process that involves identifying the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is separately identified in the contract.
-When a contract calls for the satisfaction of multiple performance obligations for a single contract price, the Company typically allocates the contract price among the performance obligations based on the relative stand-alone prices for each such performance obligation satisfied once it has transferred control of a good or service to the customer meaning the customer has the ability to use and obtain the benefit of the good or service.
-The Company recognizes revenue for satisfied performance obligations only when it determines there are no uncertainties regarding payment terms or t
+The Company's revenue is comprised primarily of: (1) product revenue, resulting from the sale of functional neurosurgery, navigation, therapy, and biologics and drug delivery disposable products; (2) product revenue resulting from the sale of ClearPoint capital equipment and software; (3) consultation revenue and clinical case support revenue in connection with customer-sponsored pre-clinical and clinical trials; (4) license revenue for the granting of licenses to develop and commercialize the Company's SmartFlow Cannula devices with our customers' proprietary biologics as a combination product, and (5) revenue resulting from the service, installation, training, and shipping related to ClearPoint capital equipment and software.
+The Company recognizes revenue when (i) control of the Company's products is transferred to its customers, each in an amount that reflects the consideration the Company expects to receive from its customers, determining the contract with a customer, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is separately identified in the contract.
+When a contract calls for the satisfaction of multiple performance obligations for a single contract price, the Company typically allocates the contract price among the performance obligations based on the relative stand-alone prices for each such performance obligation satisfied once it has transferred control of a good or service to the customer, meaning the customer has the ability to use and obtain the benefit of the good or service.
+The Company recognizes revenue for satisfied performance obligations only when it determines there are no uncertainting revenue terms or transfer of control.